Telephone Fundraising Campaign 2021

 The students are paid for their work by the College, which also provides free accommodation during the Telethon.
-The students’ work on the Telethon is approved by the Tutorial Office and, because they work mainly in the evenings, calling fits well around their studies.
+The students’ work on the Telethon is approved by the Tutorial Office and, because they work mainly in the evenings, calling fits well around revision.
 The students are not paid out of the funds they raise for Trinity.

 • Are the students trained?